minnibb/tp/docs/DeveloperGuide.md

 * 2a.
 User enters empty search criteria.
   * 2a1.
 System indicates search criteria required.
-  * Use case resumes at step 2.
+  * 2a2.
+Use case resumes at step 2.

 * 3a.
 System is processing a large contact list.
   * 3a1.
 System indicates search is in progress.
-  * Use case continues normally.
+  * 3a2.
+Use case continues normally.

 * 4a.
 No contacts match the search criteria.
   * 4a1.
 System indicates no matches found.
-  * Use case ends.
+  * 4a2.
+Use case ends.

-## Use case: Sort contacts**
+## Use case: UC05 - Sort contacts

 **MSS (Main Success Scenario)**

 1. User requests to view contacts.
 2. System displays the contact list.
-3. User requests to sort contacts by a specific field and order.
+3. User requests to sort contacts by a field and order.
 4. System validates sorting parameters.
 5. System displays sorted contacts.